 - 1.1.
 Proposals for new programs or changes to existing programs must include all required Texas A&M-Kingsville forms.
-If external notification or approval is required, relevant required forms must also be submitted (e.g., TAMUS Board of Regents Agenda Item for new degree program, THECB proposal or notification form, etc.) through the Office of Academic Affairs. - 1.1.1.
+If external notification or approval is required, relevant required forms must also be submitted (e.g., System Board of Regents Agenda Item for new degree program, THECB proposal or notification form, etc.) through the Office of Academic Affairs.
+Submission of a SACSCOC substantive change notification or prospectus will be facilitated by the Office of Performance Excellence and Strategy, as needed. - 1.1.1.
 Undergraduate and General Education curriculum submission forms and resources are available from the Academic Affairs website.
 Graduate curriculum forms and resources are available from the College of Graduate Studies website. - 1.1.2.
 If the proposal packet is incomplete, it will be returned to the initiating department by the College Curriculum Committee.

 - 1.2.
 The internal Full Review Process typically takes a minimum of six months, beginning with the initiating unit and ending with institutional approval.
 The Editorial Change Process and the Minor Change Process may have a shortened timeline. - 1.3.
 The timeline for proposals requiring TAMUS notification or approval varies according to whether or not the item requires Board of Regents approval.
 Items requiring Board of Regents approval are subject to the Board's meeting calendar. - 1.4.
-The timing of the THECB notification or approval varies depending on the nature of the proposal and its requirements.
+The timing of the THECB notification or approval varies depending on the nature of the proposal and its requirements. - 1.5.
+The timing of the SACSCOC substantive change acceptance or approval varies depending on the nature of the substantive change and whether it is reviewed at the staff level or by the full SACSCOC Board of Trustees.
+Items requiring Board of Trustee approval must be submitted before January 1 for consideration at the July Board of Trustee meeting and before July 1 for consideration at the December meeting.